laideybug/microarray-biclustering/README.md

 # Multicore Distributed Dictionary Learning: A Microarray Gene Expression Biclustering Case Study #

 This project is an experimental study of a distributed machine learning technique on a multi-core platform.
-The project was developed for:
+The project is written in C and was developed for:

 * Epiphany E16G301 many-core architecture
 * Parallella SDK v2015.1